 Try Pulumi Cloud for FREEFrequently Asked Questions

 copy_tags_to_backups is enabled on the file system and you specify tags on the backup resource, existing file system tags won’t be copied.
-Either rely on automatic copying or explicitly specify all desired tags on the backup.
+To copy file system tags, don’t specify tags on the backup.